Apophyllite - pink

 8.8 x 6.2 x 5 CM (cabinet)

 A large Fluorite and Calcite matrix with a very big (1.6CM) single cube of Uraninite well exposed on the top edge.
 This cube is a bit unusual as it shows some corner modifications.
-The Luster is moderate to dull as were most of the larger crystals from this area, and there is a crack visible from some angles but the crystal seems still quite solid.
+The Luster is moderate to dull as were most of the larger crystals from this area, and there is a repair with a crack visible from some angles but the crystal seems still quite solid.
+The price is adjusted as a result of the repair, so a bit more affordable as a result.
 As this is a quite radioactive specie there are limits on shipping but we can make hand delivery to major shows or use a special courier (more expensive) for shipping.
 This locality has been reclaimed and there will never be more of these.